Michigan Survey Guide

 Do I need a licensed surveyor in Michigan?

 Yes.
 Michigan MCL 339.2001 requires land surveying to be performed by a licensed Professional Surveyor.
-You can verify a surveyor's license through Michigan LARA at michigan.gov/lara.
+Every surveyor in our Michigan directory is sourced from state licensing records.